MW 5x4 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or contact us through contact form on the contact page.
-You can check the power as well as the shape of neodymium magnets in our magnetic mass calculator magnetic calculator
+Give us a call tel: +48 22 499 98 98 or contact us through form on our website.
+You can check the strength and the shape of neodymium magnets in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.